New England College

-New England College (NEC) is a private liberal arts college in Henniker, New Hampshire.
+New England College (NEC) is a private liberal arts college in Henniker, New Hampshire, United States.
 It is accredited by the New England Commission of Higher Education.
 As of fall 2020, the college enrolled 4,327 students (1,776 undergraduate and 2,551 graduate).

 History

 Founded in 1946, New England College was established to serve the needs of servicemen and women attending college on the G.I.
 Bill after World War II.
 In 1970, the college purchased the Tortington Park School for Girls in Arundel, in the English county of West Sussex.
 For a time, the school functioned as an extension campus for NEC students wishing to study abroad; at one point, the college even changed its logo to incorporate the flags of both countries.
 However, the Arundel campus closed in 1998.

-In 2023, New England College closed the Manchester campus and moved all remaining students to the main campus in Henniker.
+The Institute of Art and Design (IAD) at New England College (NEC) originated from the merger of the New Hampshire Institute of Art (NHIA) into NEC in July 2019.
+Based in Manchester, NH, it was branded as the Institute of Art and Design at New England College.
+In 2023, NEC closed this Manchester campus, moving art programs to an Art Village at its main Henniker campus.